 Here you can check how many of your pages are “Mobile Friendly” easily.

 We should mention that, if you use a good Responsive Theme (nowadays, practically all Themes are responsive) you should have no problem.

 All our pages are mobile friendly, and we haven’t done anything special about it.

 * We use KLEO Theme (not sponsored).
 If you are interested about it, visit “Our experience with KLEO Theme“.

 This section analyzes your Site’s speed for Desktops and Mobiles (yes, they are different, very different).

-Since Google added this new section just a few weeks ago, we still have little data.
+Since Google has added this new section recently, we still have little data.

-However, as soon as we started receiving our first “Speed ” results, we realized that we had to make several improvements.
+As soon as we started receiving our first results, we realized that we had to make several improvements.